Fix Pressure Washer Not Starting: 5 DIY Steps

 Advanced Issues Low oil sensor, ignition coil, flywheel key (often professional).
 Capacitor failure, motor issues (often professional).

 This table highlights that gas models often deal with combustion-related issues, while electric units focus on electrical integrity.
-Always begin with the simple, accessible checks before delving into more complex or internal components.
+Always begin with the simple, accessible checks before examine more complex or internal components.

 Safe Practices & Preventative Maintenance for a Reliable Start

 Safety is paramount when troubleshooting or performing maintenance on any power tool, especially a pressure washer.
 Following safe practices protects you from injury and helps prevent damage to the machine.
-Moreover, proactive maintenance can significantly reduce the chances of your pressure washer refusing to start in the first place.
+Proactive maintenance can significantly reduce the chances of your pressure washer refusing to start in the first place.

 Safety First During Troubleshooting